 Jason joined Watsi on September 15th, 2013.
-Seven years ago, Jason joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jason's most recent donation traveled 8,800 miles to support Mao, a 22-year-old welder from Cambodia, to fund surgery to help him hear and communicate.
+Eight years ago, Jason joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jason's most recent donation traveled 8,500 miles to support Regina, a middle-aged farmer from Kenya, to fund a mastectomy to fight her breast cancer.

 Jason has funded healthcare for 109 patients in 14 countries.